 The upper limit of human hearing

-The upper limit of hearing varies not only from individual to individual and by age, but also depends on the amplitude (sound pressure) of the test signal: the highest audible frequency for a test tone at 100 decibels is higher than for a test tone at 80 decibels.
+The upper limit of hearing varies not only from individual to individual and by age, but also depends on the level of the test signal: the highest audible frequency for a test tone at 100 decibels is higher than for a test tone at 80 decibels.
 In high frequency hearing tests the sound pressure of the test signal around the hearing threshold is well above the sound pressure values found in live music and movies.
 The test signal can reach 110 decibels, while the maximum sound pressure level in music at 20 kHz is approx. 85 decibels (crash cymbal).
 The normal hi-hat level in records is about 60 dBSPL and instruments (brass instruments, violins) hardly produce more than 60 dBSPL in this range.
 In summary, even if someone can hear test tones up to 26 kHz, he or she will not hear harmonics above 20-22 kHz.

-Properties of 16bit/44.1 kHz
+Properties of 16bit/44.1kHz

-Completely flat frequency response up to at least 20 kHz.
+44.1 kHz sampling frequency provides flat frequency response up to at least 20 kHz.
 If we don't mind a few dB attenuation, the upper limit is 21 kHz.

 Transient response (impulse response, phase response)